danmayer/coverband/README.md

 ## Coverband Baseline

+__TLDR:__ Baseline is app initialization coverage, not captured during runtime.

 The baseline seems to cause some confusion.
-Basically, when coverband records code usage, it will not request initial startup code like method definition, it covers what it hit during run time.
+Basically, when Coverband records code usage, it will not request initial startup code like method definition, it covers what it hit during run time.
 This would produce a fairly odd view of code usage.
 To cover things like defining routes, dynamic methods, and the like Coverband records a baseline.
 The baseline should capture coverage of app initialization and boot up, we don't want to do this on deploy as it can be slow.
 So we take a recording of boot up as a one time baseline Rake task `bundle exec rake coverband:baseline`.

 ## Configuration